What You Will Learn

 - Case Study: TRISIS

 This section focuses on reinforcing the strategy, methodologies, skillsets, and tools introduced in the first four sections of the course.
 This entirely hands-on section will present students with two different scenarios.
 The first involves data collected from an intrusion into SANS Cyber City.
 The second involves data collected from a Distributed Control System (DCS) infected with malware.
 This section will truly challenge students to utilize their ICS active defense and incident response skills and test themselves.

-- The first half of the day will introduce packet captures and system images from an intrusion into SANS Cyber City.
+The first half of the day will introduce packet captures and system images from an intrusion into SANS Cyber City.
 Students will leverage their active defense skills to identify and respond.

 - Scenario One

 - Identify the assets and map the ICS networks

 - Perform ICS network security monitoring to identify the abnormalities